twillot-app/twillot/x-bookmarks/README.md

 - Export bookmarks with threads and engagement metrics to CSV / JSON
 - Download media files from bookmarks

+Note: Due to adjustments in our product strategy, the Workflow feature will be removed from the current version.
+If you're looking for similar functionality, we invite you to try our newly launched, more lightweight extension https://chromewebstore.google.com/detail/twillot-automation-for-xt/cpliijgeflgeopedhlnbncjcclcjnjkd?authuser=0&hl=zh-CN.

 ## July 4, 2024 Update

 Add a feedback channel